Walt Whitman, A Poet and His City

 What did Walt Whitman do in Washington, D.C.?

-These and other locations associated with Whitman comprise a journey through the past in downtown D.C. during which guide Martin Murray will share stories about the poet’s many friends (and one special lover) and be reminded of how fresh Whitman's literary voice still sounds in the present thanks to readings from his poetry and prose.
+These and other locations associated with Whitman comprise a journey through the past in downtown D.C. during which guide Martin Murray will share stories about the poet’s many friends (and one special lover).
+Appreciate anew how fresh Whitman’s literary voice still sounds as Martin shares selections from his poetry and prose!

 People who liked this D.C. walking tour also liked: Abraham Lincoln's Washington and Rainbow Pride D.C.